MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 19. On the desktop, the **Administrator** is selected by default.
 Enter **Pa55w.rd** in the **Password** field and then select the forward arrow.  <br/>

 	The desktop should now display the logged on user as **adatum\administrator**.
-LON-CL2 is now ready for use in a later lab.
+LON-CL2 is now ready for the next lab that uses it.

 # End of Lab 2